pebble-dev/pebble-firmware/CONTRIBUTING.md

 For your commits, replace:

-- `Your Name` with your legal name (pseudonyms, hacker handles, and the names of groups are not allowed)
+- `Your Name` with your real name (pseudonyms, hacker handles, and the names of groups are not allowed)

 - `your.email@example.com` with the same email address you are using to